kegsmr/sc4mp-client/README.md

 Download and run the installer from the [latest release](https://github.com/kegsmr/sc4mp-client/releases/latest).

 # Usage
-Follow the instructions included in the `Readme.html`.
+Follow the instructions included in the `Readme.html` file.

 # Compiling
 To compile the source code, run the `setup.py` script.
 Then run the `setup.iss` script in the [Inno Setup Compiler](https://jrsoftware.org/isdl.php) to build the installer.